 Obviously, no one envies Chris and few wouldn’t love to be as insightful as Peter, but what really separates the two?
 Here are three factors:

-The Moneyball clip doesn’t reveal this, but Peter started exploring new ways of selecting players long before he had any real influence on the A’s.
-He wasn’t hired to be “influential”, but he didn’t wait for his boss’s prompting before engineering an entirely novel player selection methodology.
+Peter started exploring new ways of selecting players long before he had any real influence on the A’s.
+He wasn’t hired to be “influential”, but he didn’t wait for his boss to prompt him before innovating.
 He just did it.
-The fact that Peter was at his first job and in a relatively junior position didn’t stop him, and it shouldn’t stop you.
+The fact that Peter was at his first job and in a relatively junior position didn’t stop him.
+It shouldn’t stop you, either.
 Just because you’re new and/or junior doesn’t mean you can’t start asking lots of questions and figuring out where you can add value.
 If you’re waiting around for someone to tell you how you can help, you probably won’t be around for long.

 Your naivety in a new industry or at a new company may be your greatest strength.
-In fact, it’s not at all uncommon for outsiders to use their unique perspective to help companies do things no one thought possible.
-Witness Steve Jobs’ disruption of the music and mobile phone industries; the exploits of Sir Richard Branson, who said, “My interest in life comes from setting myself huge, apparently unachievable challenges and trying to rise above them… “; and Alan Mulally, who brought Ford back to profitability despite having no experience in the automotive world.
+In fact, it’s not at uncommon for outsiders to use their unique perspective to help companies do new things.
+Witness Steve Jobs’ disruption of the music and mobile phone industries.
+Or the exploits of Sir Richard Branson, who said, “My interest in life comes from setting myself huge, apparently unachievable challenges and trying to rise above them… “.
+Or Alan Mulally, who brought Ford back to profitability despite having no automotive experience.
 You may not be a captain of industry, but if treat your “new guy” perspective as an asset, you’ll go far.

 Startups are quick to hire, and quick to fire, so hopefully this post moves you a bit less of an FNG and slightly more of a Savior.
 Good luck!